kt351b/monast/README.md

 I mean I didn't find the possibility to make Linksys phones activate DND and make a call to Asterisk at the same time (making a call for generating AMI "UserEvent" for monast) and deactivate DND state by one PSK ( programmable soft key).
-That's why Linksys phones send a debug-log to rsyslog on VoIP-server, then python script parsednd.py parse in real time /var/log/DND.log (that was created by rsyslog)
-and generates AMI Action "UserEvent" for monast.
+That's why Linksys phones send a debug-log to rsyslog on VoIP-server, then python script parsednd.py parse in real time /var/log/DND.log (that was created by rsyslog) and generates AMI Action "UserEvent" for monast.
+Look at the syslog-ng config at the end of this comment.

 Initially, I didn't have a database, but then I had to add it because of a problem with DND on Linksys phones, that's why this DND feature is so weird ;)